CIRCSE/LEMLAT3/README.md

 - edit the configuration file `my.cnf.sample` providing the information needed to access the database and save it as `my.cnf`

 ## Stand alone installation
-Downlad the archive containing the embedded version for your operation system.
+- download the archive containing the embedded version for your operation system
-Extract the archive and open a console in the extracted direcory.
+- extract the archive and open a console in the extracted directory

 ## Usage
-Both the client vesion an the stand-alone version use the same CLI interface, so, in the following substitute `APPLICATION_NAME` with lemlat_client or with lemlat according to the version you chose.
+Both the client version ann the stand-alone version use the same CLI interface.
+So, in the following replace `APPLICATION_NAME` with lemlat_client or with lemlat according to the version you chose.
 For Windows do not use the initial `./`
 ### Get help
 Type:
 ```